News & Reviews

 DNA is a code.

-Charles Darwin wrote a couple of brilliant books explaining and defending evolution as the primary way that life developed in its huge multiplicity of forms on our planet.
+Charles Darwin wrote a couple of brilliant and very useful books, describing, explaining and defending evolution as the primary way that life both developed, survived and even thrived in its huge multiplicity of forms on our planet.

-Darwin basically identified and described two very explicit processes that anchor the theory of evolution.
-Those two processes that anchor evolution are 1) survival of the fittest and 2) random and unintentional mutations.
+Darwin basically identified and described two very explicit processes that he believed both anchor and enable the theory and the overall actual process of evolution.
+Those two basic and foundational processes that both anchor and support evolution for Darwin are:

-Natural selection is an almost mathematical process because it says that time, circumstances and numerical realities dictate that the mutations that enhance the reproduction and survival rates of any species became part of the species.
+Natural selection is an almost purely mathematical process because it says that time, circumstances and pure numerical realities dictate that the mutations that enhance the reproduction and survival rates of any species become a part of the component parts of each species.

 People who believe in Darwinian processes believe that relative survival rates for each mutation evolve and shape each species into its subsequent forms and versions.